cognisant/Docs.DevelopmentProcess/README.md

 ### Planning Poker Cards

-During [estimation](#estimating-effort) sessions, planning poker cards containing Fibonacci numbers, 1-21 are used to allow team members to choose then simultaneously reveal their estimate.
-6 player decks can be purchased from [https://agilestationery.co.uk/products/estimation-poker-cards](https://agilestationery.co.uk/products/estimation-poker-cards) with the discount code `THANKYOU` to receive 20% off.
+During [estimation](#estimating-effort) sessions, planning poker cards containing Fibonacci numbers (1–21) are used to allow team members to choose, and then simultaneously reveal their estimates.
+Six-player decks can be purchased from [https://agilestationery.co.uk/products/estimation-poker-cards](https://agilestationery.co.uk/products/estimation-poker-cards) using the discount code `THANKYOU` to receive 20% off.

 ### Slack